 The Corporation expects to continue to selectively seek strategic acquisitions.
-The Corporation's ability to consummate and to integrate effectively any future acquisitions on terms that are favourable to it may be limited by the number of attractive acquisition targets, internal demands on the Corporation's resources and, to the extent necessary, the Corporation's ability to obtain financing on satisfactory terms for larger acquisitions, if at all.
+The Corporation's ability to consummate and to integrate effectively any future acquisitions on terms that are favourable to it may be limited by the number of attractive acquisition targets, internal demands on the Corporation's resources, and to the extent necessary, the Corporation's ability to obtain financing on satisfactory terms for larger acquisitions, if at all.
 Acquisitions may expose the Corporation to additional risks, including: difficulties in integrating administrative, financial reporting, operational and information systems and managing newly-acquired operations and improving their operating efficiency; difficulties in maintaining uniform standards, controls, procedures and policies through all of the Corporation's operations; entry into markets in which the Corporation has little or no direct prior experience; difficulties in retaining key employees of the acquired operations; disruptions to the Corporation's ongoing business; and diversion of management time and resources.

-Failure to Achieve Benefits of the Champion Acquisition
+Failure to Achieve Benefits of the US Acquisitions

-The full benefits of the Champion Acquisition will require the integration of each of Champion's management, administration and finance functions, and the implementation of appropriate operations, financial and management systems and controls in order to capture the benefits and efficiencies that were anticipated to result from the Champion Acquisition.
+The full benefits of the US Acquisitions will require the integration of management, administration and finance functions, and the implementation of appropriate operations, financial and management systems and controls in order to capture the benefits and efficiencies that were anticipated to result from the US Acquisitions.
 This will require substantial attention from management of the Corporation.
 The diversion of management attention, as well as any other difficulties that may be encountered in the transition and integration processes, could have an adverse impact on the Corporation's revenues and operating results, which could in turn impact dividends declared on the Common Shares.
-The Corporation could experience difficulties in effectively integrating the businesses and assets of Champion.
-If any such difficulties resulted in the Corporation failing to achieve the anticipated benefits resulting from the Champion Acquisition, the Corporation could face higher costs and lower than expected revenue and miss other market opportunities.
-There can be no assurance that the business of Champion will be successfully integrated.
+The Corporation could experience difficulties in effectively integrating the businesses and assets of the US Acquisitions.
+If any such difficulties resulted in the Corporation failing to achieve the anticipated benefits resulting from the US Acquisitions, the Corporation could face higher costs and lower than expected revenue and miss other market opportunities.
+There can be no assurance that the businesses of the US Acquisitions will be successfully integrated.

-Operational and Business Risks Relating to Champion
+Operational and Business Risks Relating to Acquisitions

-The Corporation has conducted due diligence on the business, assets and operations of Champion in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those business and assets being acquired.
-In particular, if the assets of Champion prove to be less valuable than anticipated, the Corporation's financial results could be adversely affected.
+The Corporation has conducted due diligence on the business, assets and operations of the US Acquisitions in relation to business, legal, operational, financial and environmental matters but there can be no assurance that the Corporation has identified all of the potential liabilities related to those businesses and assets being acquired.
+In particular, if the assets of the US Acquisitions prove to be less valuable than anticipated, the Corporation's financial results could be adversely affected.

-In addition, future acquisitions could result in the incurrence of additional debt, costs, and contingent liabilities.
+In addition, any future acquisitions could result in the incurrence of additional debt, costs, and contingent liabilities.
 The Corporation may also incur costs for and divert management attention to potential acquisitions that are never consummated.
 For acquisitions that are consummated, expected synergies may not materialize.
 The Corporation's failure to effectively address any of these issues could adversely affect its results of operations, financial condition and ability to service debt.